-You have probably learned by now that hepatitis C is usually treated by a gastroenterologist.
+By now, you have probably learned that hepatitis C is usually treated by a gastroenterologist.
 That is because your liver is part of your gastrointestinal system.
 It regulates the way your food is absorbed by your body.
-This means that there can be stomach trouble with hepatitis C that is a symptom or side effect of the virus or from associated liver disease.
+Stomach pain from hepatitis C can arise, either as a symptom of the virus, or from associated liver disease.

 Maybe you have one or more of the symptoms listed here:

 - Feeling of fullness or bloating

 Stomach pain from hepatitis C can come in the form of ulcers.
 They may be caused by an acid condition, allergies, or from a bacteria.
 Sometimes your body makes too much acid.
 This can be the result of stress, or from a bacteria in your stomach.
 Your doctor can do tests to find out for sure.
 Treatment may include an acid reducer and dietary changes.

 The treatment for stomach pains may be a change in your diet.
 If your doctor recommends it, consider trying an elimination diet- cut out certain foods for about 10 days (such as dairy or gluten) and see if you feel better.
 I recommend cutting out 1 food at a time to narrow down the one that is causing trouble.